rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 case relaxed and the iPad started falling out when I used it in bed.
 It wasn't just a bad case either, as I bought another.
 Same result, but quicker.

 On to my iPhone 6.
-I though I would try Apple after a less than satisfying experience with a couple of other 'phones.
+I thought I would try Apple after a less than satisfying experience with a couple of other 'phones.
 It really is a good piece of kit but the "Apple knows best" shows through here too.